DefrostedWaffle/DefrostedWaffle/README.md

 ### Interests

 Currently open to all sorts of languages, ideas and concepts.
-I woud like to specialize myself in AI and/or Software Engineering.
+I woud like to specialize myself in AI and Software Engineering.

 ### Socials